 Thesis and dissertation proofreading

-Hire a published academic to proofread your academic writing
+Hire a published academic to proofread your thesis or dissertation

 As a published academic myself, my research on Shakespeare, specifically the authorship debates surrounding the early history plays, has appeared in leading international journals.
 My PhD thesis was published as When Harey Met Shakespeare: The Genesis of The First Part of Henry the Sixth (VDM Verlag, 2008).